turboapps/docs/deploying/to_turboserver/a-basic_walthrough.md

-## To TurboServer
+## To Turbo Server

-TurboServer is an on-premise application delivery solution.
+Turbo Server is an on-premise application delivery solution.
 See the quick walkthrough below for instructions on adding an application to your Server.

 ### Basic Walkthrough

-To read more about this process and TurboServer, please refer to the [full TurboServer documentation](/docs/deploying/to-turboserver#getting-started).
+To read more about this process and Turbo Server, please refer to the [full Turbo Server documentation](/docs/deploying/to-turboserver#getting-started).

 #### Create a Virtual Application

-Adding an Application to TurboServer requires you to create a virtual version of the Application using the Desktop Scan from TurboServer or using the TurboStudio packaging tool.
+Adding an Application to Turbo Server requires you to create a virtual version of the Application using the Desktop Scan from Turbo Server or using the TurboStudio packaging tool.

 To create a Turbo Virtual Machine (SVM) of standard software like Microsoft Office using the Desktop Scan: